Brütal Legend: Awards

 Black was given the Best Voice award at the Spike Video Game Awards 2009.
-Brütal Legend won the "Best Strategy/Simulation Game" and "Outstanding Achievement in Soundtrack" awards in the 13th-annual Interactive Achievement Awards from the Academy of Interactive Arts & Sciences, and was nominated for "Outstanding Character Performance" (for Eddie Riggs), "Outstanding Achievement in Original Story", and "Outstanding Achievement in Game Direction".
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Brütal Legend with "Strategy/Simulation Game of the Year" and "Outstanding Achievement in Soundtrack"; it also received nominations for outstanding achievement in "Character Performance" (for Eddie Riggs), "Original Story", and "Game Direction".

 The game was also nominated for the Game Developers Choice Awards for "Best Writing" and "Best Audio".